menu

 In Cunningham, however, the average commute to work is quite long.
 On average, people spend 34.53 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Cunningham doesn't have a public transportation system that people use for their commute.
+Cunningham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Cunningham who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in Cunningham have a bachelor's degree or advanced degree.
+In terms of college education, Cunningham is nearly on par with the US average for all cities of 21.84%: 17.35% of adults 25 and older in Cunningham have a bachelor's degree or advanced degree.

 The per capita income in Cunningham in 2022 was $30,859, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $123,436 for a family of four.
 However, Cunningham contains both very wealthy and poor people as well.